-At night, the streets of Madrid, light pollution is such that it is almost impossible to see the stars.
-For neighboring pharmacies open at night, it will even be difficult to get to sleep, green and unreal light signs invading neighboring apartments.
+At night, the streets of Madrid, light pollution is such that it is almost impossible to see the dé paintings.
+For neighboring pharmacies open at night, it will be m & ecirc; sometimes difficult to me & nbsp; asleep, the light & egrave, green and re irr dé she signs invading neighboring apartments.

 On this installation, Luzinterruptus states:

 “Of all the environmental pollution that can be found in the city of Madrid, the most evident is light pollution, so much so that in our sky we can never see the Milky Way and hardly any stars.
 This overillumination is evident to the naked eye at a distance of more than 200 kms and produces a glow that can be seen with a medium-size telescope for more than 700 kms.